online doctor logo

 Ischemic bowel disease and black stools

-This condition occurs when the blood supply to a section of the intestines is compromised, leading to tissue damage and potentially causing bleeding.
+This condition occurs when the blood supply to a section of the intestines is interrupted, leading to tissue damage and potentially causing bleeding.
 Treatment options may depend on the severity and location of the ischemia.
 Still, they may include restoring blood flow through surgical procedures, managing any underlying conditions contributing to the ischemia, and providing supportive care.

-Gastritis leading to Black stools
+Gastritis leads to black stools

 Inflammation in the stomach lining may cause bleeding and result in dark poops.
-Treatment options for gastritis vary depending on the cause.
+Treatment options for gastritis also vary depending on the cause.
 Still, they may involve medications to reduce stomach acid, antibiotics if an infection is present, avoiding irritants like certain medications or foods, and lifestyle modifications such as diet or stress management.

 Trauma or foreign body causing black stool

 Injuries to the gastrointestinal tract or the presence of a foreign object can lead to bleeding and black stools.
 Treatment options depend on the specific situation and may involve endoscopic procedures to remove the foreign body or repair any injuries or surgery in more severe cases.
-Surgeries of the gastrointestinal tract may also lead to black stool after surgery.
-This is because surgery acts as a trauma to the tract, and accumulated blood in the tract can colour your stool dark.
-However, this may be temporary and resolve within few days post surgery.

 Black stools due to Esophageal, stomach, duodenal, or ampullary cancer

-• blood sausage
+• Blood sausage

-• blueberries
+• Blueberries

-• black licorice
+• Black licorice

-• green vegetables with high iron content.
+• Green vegetables with high iron content.

 Edibles with food color mostly remain unchanged and appear in changing stool color.